 WHAT IS CROHN’S DISEASE

 Crohn’s disease was first defined in 1932 by Dr. Burrill B. Crohn and his colleagues working in New York City.
-Crohn’s patients have a life-long inflammation of the gastrointestinal tract that always involves the innermost inner lining of the gastrointestinal wall, known as the mucosa, though it can extend to the deeper layers of the wall.
-The most common area of involvement is the point where the small bowel joins the large bowel.
-However, Crohn's disease can occur at any point in the intestinal tract from the mouth to the anus, and can affect one or many areas.
+Patients with Crohn’s disease experience lifelong inflammation of the gastrointestinal tract that always involves the innermost inner lining of the gastrointestinal wall, known as the mucosa, though it can extend to the deeper layers of the wall.
+The most common area of involvement is the point where the small bowel joins the large bowel called the ileocolic region.
+However, Crohn's disease can occur at any point in the gastrointestinal tract from the mouth to the anus, and can affect one or many areas.
 There is no way to predict who will develop this disease or when the disease may appear.
-It is a chronic life-long condition that can appear at any time, can go into remission without explanation, and can recur without apparent cause.
+It is a chronic lifelong condition that can appear at any time, can go into remission without explanation, and can recur without apparent cause.
 Unlike ulcerative colitis, there is no cure for Crohn's disease.
-However, medical and surgical management of Crohn’s disease often provide patients with long periods of clinical remission.
+However, medical and surgical management of Crohn’s disease often provides patients with long periods of clinical remission.

 Figure 1.
 Diagram showing Crohn’s disease affecting the last part of the small bowel (ileum) and/or the large bowel (colon)